 Foreclosures on out-of-state properties can be divided into two groups, which vary by state: judicial (which use mortgages) and non-judicial (which use deeds of trust).
 In Pennsylvania, foreclosures are judicial, with one of the longest process periods in the country at 270 days.
 In judicial foreclosures, court action is required, which means you will receive a summons, and your foreclosure will take place in court.

 If your primary home in Pennsylvania is being foreclosed on, and you have a secondary home in State B, the secondary home counts as a non-exempt asset.
 This means the debtor, you, may have to relinquish the property to the lender.
 Whether or not the secondary home will also be foreclosed on is a matter of cost versus benefit — that is, is the secondary property worth enough to justify moving against?

 Pennsylvania Bankruptcy Attorneys Offering Free Consultations

 Filing for bankruptcy can function as a defense against loss of property.
-If you are facing foreclosure on your home, contact Young, Marr & Associates today.
+If you are facing foreclosure on your home, contact Young, Marr, Mallis & Associates today.
 Our bankruptcy attorneys will explore your financial options with care and compassion, and determine whether filing for bankruptcy might be a viable option for you and your unique situation.
 Call (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania right away.